National Aviation Accident Litigation Since 1968

 • Comair Flight 5191 – Lexington, Kentucky

-The firm also represented the flight crew of the Boeing 737 MAX aircraft that crashed near Addis Ababa, Ethiopia.
+The firm also represented members of the flight crew of the Boeing 737 MAX aircraft that crashed near Addis Ababa, Ethiopia.
 In addition to major commercial airline disasters, the practice includes substantial experience investigating and litigating general aviation accident cases.

 Investigation Informed by Aviation Experience

-In prior Boeing 737 litigation involving United 585 and USAir 427, the firm conducted component-level examination of a rudder power control unit and developed a test apparatus to evaluate hydraulic performance as part of its analysis.
+In prior Boeing 737 litigation involving United 585 and USAir 427, the firm conducted a component-level examination of a rudder power control unit and developed a test apparatus to evaluate hydraulic performance as part of its analysis.

 Practice Attributes

-• Sole aviation litigation focus
+• Sole focus on aviation litigation

-• Partners are licensed pilots
+• Partners who are licensed pilots

 • In-house investigative capability

-• National federal court experience
+• Federal court experience nationwide

 Aircraft Product Liability and Technical Litigation